johnmaeda/SK-Recipes/README.md

 4. Download the GitHub repo** locally by clicking on the big green "<>Code" button and selecting "Download ZIP" or by [going here](https://github.com/johnmaeda/SK-How-Tos/zipball/main).
 5. Unzip the file and you should have a brand new folder of files.
 6. In Visual Studio Code choose "File > Open Folder ..." and select the folder you've freshly unzipped
-7. Select the notebook that's inside one of the episode folders.
+7. Select the `notebook.ipnyb` that's inside the `00-ez-starter-notebook` folder.
 It should display like a nicely formatted document.
-8. Have your OpenAI or Azure OpenAI Service key ready.
+8. Be sure to have your OpenAI or Azure OpenAI Service key ready.
 You can access your API key on OpenAI with [these instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key), or on Azure Open AI Service with [these instructions](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).

 **"GitHub repo" refers to this web page you're currently visiting [https://github.com/johnmaeda/SK-How-Tos](https://github.com/johnmaeda/SK-How-Tos).